TsvetaKoleva22/Express-Project-Manager/README.md

 **The Admin** (seeded at the start of the application) can logout, distribute teams, distribute projects, create teams, create projects and  view their profile.

-The app offeres the following *views*:
+The app offers the following *views*:

 * Guest pages - **Index page**, **Login page**, **Register page**.
 * User pages - **Projects page** (shows all projects with their teams and description), **Teams page** (shows all teams with their members and projects), **Profile page** (with picture, My teams and My projects).